waydabber/BetterDisplay/README.md

 ## Supporting the project / purchasing BetterDisplay Pro

 You can now support development by purchasing a BetterDisplay Pro license directly in the app.
-You need to [download the latest version](https://github.com/waydabber/BetterDummy/releases) (v1.1.10 or newer), navigate to `Preferences...` > `Pro` and click on `Buy BetterDummy Pro`.
+You need to [download the latest version](https://github.com/waydabber/BetterDummy/releases) (v1.1.10 or newer), navigate to `Preferences...` > `Pro` and click on `Buy BetterDisplay Pro`.
 Please note that even if you don't buy the app, you can still use many of the features for free and the open-source version is also available for free!

 For more info check out [this discussion](https://github.com/waydabber/BetterDummy/discussions/233)